• About

 • Printable to hang the memory verse up where everyone can see it.
 You can print an 8×10 version of the Bible Verse if you want to frame it or put the verse on the fridge for the whole family to memorize.

-• YouTube video to go along with the verse and set it to a tune.
+• YouTube video to accompany the verse and set it to a tune.

 • A background story or easy lesson plan, when possible, in a child’s terms to help them understand what they are learning.